 It takes time, intention, and consistency to swap out limiting beliefs for empowering ones.
 You’re essentially rewiring your brain, and you need to create new neural pathways that detour the old thinking patterns.

 However, if you create experiences that weaken your limiting beliefs, you will eventually begin to operate from a more productive and positive mindset.

-Here are 5 steps you can take to replace limiting beliefs with empowering ones:
+5 steps to replace limiting beliefs with empowering ones